-Broken Base: A mild example but some people were skeptical that thechineseroom was developing this game, this mostly come from fans who didn't like Dear Esther.
-Many of the fears have dissipated though when Frictional Games said that they are still going to be the publishers
+Broken Base: Some people were skeptical that The Chinese Room was developing this game, this mostly came from fans who didn't like Dear Esther.
+Many of the fears, though, have dissipated when Frictional Games said that they are still going to be the publishers

-Now that the game has come out, changes to mechanics has brought this issue up again, see They Changed It, Now It Sucks below.
-It seems another one is that if Frictional should have had given thechineseroom as much as they did in the final product, and if it makes the game better or worse.
+Once the game came out, changes to mechanics brought this issue up again, see They Changed It, Now It Sucks below.
+It seems another source of debate is whether Frictional should have had given The Chinese Room as much as they did in the final product, and if it makes the game better or worse.

-Fan Nickname: From the teaser trailer alone, the pig monster is already referred to as 'Piggeh' from Pew Die Pie's Amnesia walkthroughs.
+Fan Nickname: From the teaser trailer alone, the pig monster earned the nickname of Piggeh.

 Hype Backlash: Many fans of the original were naturally excited when the sequel was first announced.
 Upon the game's release, fan reactions became... mixed at best.
 See Broken Base for details.

-It's Short, so It Sucks : This game clocks in about 3 1/2 hours of gameplay, which was about half of the original Amnesia.
-Because of this and the removal of an inventory, many fans have felt that this game is more linear and doesn't encourage you to explore nearly as much.
+It's Short, So It Sucks: This game clocks in at about 3 1/2 hours of gameplay, which was about half of the original Amnesia.
+Because of this, and the removal of an inventory, many fans have felt that this game is more linear and doesn't encourage you to explore nearly as much.

 Narm: Mandus's journal entries are written in an often epic, pompous style that comes out as unintentionally hilarious - and makes you doubt if he's really serious about saving his sons.

 "How can a man shit so much blood and still live?"
 Sounds more like something you would hear from South Park than Amnesia.